Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Discussion

-The effectiveness of selection-based switching is further constrained by the degree of correlation between the two access paths.
+The effectiveness of selection-based switching is constrained by both operator asymmetry and by the degree of correlation between the two access paths.
 At the Aalborg municipal level, approximately 45\% of antenna sites are shared between MNO1 and MNO2, according to \cite{mastedatabasen2026}.
-However, along the evaluated rural trajectory, all MNO2 gNBs encountered during the measurement campaign were deployed at sites physically co-located with MNO1 infrastructure, as illustrated in Fig.~\ref{fig:rural_map}.
-This deployment asymmetry substantially increases the likelihood of correlated large-scale fading and shared coverage holes along the route.
+However, along the evaluated rural trajectory, MNO1 generally provides the more stable uplink, whereas MNO2 exhibits stronger power-limited behavior, larger latency tails, and higher late-loss and true-loss ratios.
+All MNO2 gNBs encountered during the measurement campaign were deployed at sites physically co-located with MNO1 infrastructure, as illustrated in Fig.~\ref{fig:rural_map}.
+This deployment condition substantially increases the likelihood of correlated large-scale fading and shared coverage holes along the route.
 Under such conditions, the probability that both links simultaneously experience degradation during the same decision window remains non-negligible.
-Consequently, switching between interfaces does not provide sufficient diversity gain when impairments are spatially correlated.
+Consequently, switching between interfaces may not provide sufficient diversity gain when impairments are spatially correlated.

+This behavior also explains why radio-based switching and radio-triggered partial duplication should be interpreted differently.
+Radio KPIs such as RSRP and UL Tx Pwr can indicate coverage degradation or power-limited operation, but in a switching policy they are used for exclusive path selection.
+Therefore, when MNO1 is the primary anchor, radio-triggered switching may redirect traffic toward MNO2 during periods in which the secondary link is less reliable, exposing the application entirely to the tail behavior of the selected interface.
+Thus, the limited performance of radio-triggered switching in this trace should not be interpreted as evidence that radio KPIs are generally uninformative, but rather as a consequence of using them for exclusive interface selection under asymmetric and partially correlated link conditions.

 In contrast, duplication reduces the effective outage probability to the probability that both links are simultaneously degraded at the packet level.
 Even under correlated fading, short-term channel fluctuations, scheduler behavior, and independent retransmission processes introduce residual diversity.
 Conditional duplication therefore remains effective in suppressing the upper tail of the latency distribution, even when spatial diversity is limited.